eiman1510/eiman1510/README.md

 - 👋 Hello, I'm Eiman Asif, a Computer Science student at the National University of Fast.
-Eager to apply my programming skills and problem solving abilities, I am seeking an internship to gain practical experience in the field.
-Excited to contribute to a dynamic team and ready to tackle new challenges, I am confident in my ability to make meaningful contributions.